codio/site/source/docs/teacher/create/bulkupload.html.md

 1. Click your name/gravatar, bottom of the left hand pane
 <img alt="authtoken" src="/img/docs/class_administration/profilepic.png" class="simple"/>

-1. Click on the name of your  educational organization - under ‘My Organizations’, which is about halfway down the screen.
+1. Click on the name of your  educational organization - under **My Organizations**, which is about halfway down the screen.
 <img alt="authtoken" src="/img/docs/class_administration/addteachers/myschoolorg.png" class="simple"/>

-1. Click the ‘Upload Users’ tab
+1. Click the **Upload Users** tab
 <img alt="authtoken" src="/img/docs/manage_organization/bulkupload/uploaduserstab.png" class="simple"/>

-1. Click ‘Begin a new upload’
+1. Click **Begin a new upload**
 <img alt="authtoken" src="/img/docs/manage_organization/bulkupload/beginupload.png" class="simple"/>

 1. Browse for a file and follow the instructions on the screen.

 The file you upload should be a CSV file.
 It can contain the following details:

   - Email (required)
   - FirstName